Ham Sandwich (band): Carry the Meek and White Fox (2007-13)

 On 16 February 2007, Ham Sandwich released their fourth single, "click..click...BOOM!!!"
 This was followed by a short tour of Ireland in support of the release.
 The band made their Irish television debut in February, performing the single on The Late Late Show.
 Later that year, the band began work on their first album, Carry the Meek, having enlisted Irish musician Karl Odlum as producer.
 The album was recorded in a home-made studio at Headfort House in Kells.
 The album was released on 15 February 2008 and received generally favourable reviews in the Irish media.
 On the same day the band won the Hope for 2008 Award at the Meteor Music Awards.
 The band released three more singles from the album 2008, "Keepsake", "Never Talk" and "Broken Glass", and embarked on tours of Ireland and the UK, including spots at Glastonbury and Electric Picnic.

-On 6 November 2009, Ham Sandwich released "Out of the Darkness", the first single from their planned sophomore album, although it did not appear on the album when it was eventually released.
+In April of 2009 Farrell was convicted of the theft of €14, 000 from her former employer, BT2, receiving a suspended sentence of four months for her actions.
+On 6 November 2009, the band released "Out of the Darkness", the first single from their planned sophomore album, although it did not appear on the album when it was eventually released.
+On 12 April 2010, Moore left the band, citing a "typographical error".
 On 15 July 2010 the band's manager, Derek Nally, died after suffering a heart attack.
-Despite the personal turmoil, the band re-entered the studio to start work on their second album afresh, with Karl Odlum returning as producer as well as filling in on bass guitar duties.
+Despite the personal turmoil, the band re-entered the studio to start work on their second album afresh, with Karl Odlum returning as producer as well as filling in on bass guitar duties for the departed Moore.
 On 7 May 2010, the band released their next single, "The Naturist".
 Their second album, White Fox, was released on 1 October 2010 and was dedicated to Nally.
 The band continued to tour, with David McEnroe filling in on bass, and released the next single from the album, "OH-OH", on 18 October 2010.